mosdef-hub/msibi/paper/paper.md

     - **msibi.force.Pair**
     - **msibi.force.Dihedral**

-Any number and combination of forces can be created and used in optimizaiton simulations, although only one type (i.e., `Bond`, `Angle`, etc..) can be optimized at once.
+Any number and combination of forces can be created and used in optimizaiton simulations, although only one type (i.e., `Bond`, `Angle`, etc.) can be optimized at once.
 Forces can be set to be optimied, or set to be held static.
 In either case, multiple methods to set their force parameters are available.
 For example, `Force.set_from_file` and `Force.set_polynomial` create table potentials that are mutable if needed.
 On the other hand, `Force.set_harmonic` creates a static, immutable force, which can be used for fitting a simple CG force to a harmonic function, a common practice in IBI and MSIBI

 3) **msibi.optimize.MSIBI:**
-Acts as the context management class that orechestrates optimizaiton iterations and ensures the correct interactions are updated.
+This class acts as the context manager that orechestrates optimizaiton iterations and ensures the correct interactions are updated.
-A single instance of this class is needed, and all instances of **msibi.state.State** and **msibi.force.Force** are attached to this instance before optimizaitons are ran.
+A single instance of this class is needed, and all instances of **msibi.state.State** and **msibi.force.Force** are attached to it before optimizaitons are ran.
-This class also stores general simulation parameters such as time step, neighbor list, exclusions, thermostat and trajectory write-out frequency.
+This class also stores global simulation parameters such as timestep, neighbor list, exclusions, thermostat and trajectory write-out frequency.

 # Availability

 `msibi` is open-source and freely available under the MIT License on [GitHub](https://github.com/mosdef-hub/msibi).
 For installation instructions, and Python API documentation visit the [documentation](https://msibi.readthedocs.io/en/latest/).
 For examples of how to use `msibi`, visit the [tutorials](https://msibi.readthedocs.io/en/latest/tutorials.html).